mohitpai/journey-optimizer.en/help/using/personalization/functions/string.md

 ## String to date {#string-to-date}

-The `stringToDate' function converts a string value into a date-time value.
+The `stringToDate` function converts a string value into a date-time value.
 It takes two arguments: string representation of a date-time and string representation of the formatter.

 **Syntax**